rocky-linux/documentation/docs/books/admin_guide/01-presentation.md

 #### Minix

-* **1987**: A.S.
-Tanenbaum develops MINIX, a simplified UNIX, to teach operating systems in a simple way.
+* **1987**: Andrew S. Tanenbaum develops MINIX, a simplified UNIX, to teach operating systems in a simple way.
 Mr. Tanenbaum makes the source code of his operating system available.

 #### Linux